 B. Mus.
-(Boston University);

-M.Mus.Ed.
-(Lowell State College);

-M.A.
-(Hartford Seminary)

-S.T.M., Th.D.
-(General Theological Seminary)
+(Boston University);M.Mus.Ed.
+(Lowell State College);M.A.
+(Hartford Seminary);S.T.M., Th.D.
+(General Theological Seminary);Faculty Associate in Interfaith Studies and Direction

-Faculty Associate in Interfaith Studies and Director, Multifatih Chaplaincy Program Specialization: America's Religious Diversity, Christian-Muslim Relations, Christian
+Faculty Associate in Interfaith Studies and Director, Multifaith Chaplaincy Program Specialization: America's Religious Diversity, Chaplaincy Models and Methods, Christian-Muslim Relations, Christian Theology

 Lucinda Mosher is the Director of Hartford Seminary's Graduate Certificate Program in Chaplaincy for Multifaith Contexts and Faculty Associate in Interfaith Studies.
 A Christian moral theologian who specializes in multifaith concerns, she teaches courses related to chaplaincy and to Christian-Muslim relations.
+Dr. Mosher is the author or editor of ten books, including The Episcopal Church, Interreligious Relations, and Theologies of

-Dr. Mosher is the author of Faith in the Neighborhood-a book series on America's religious diversity.
-A frequent lecturer in the US and abroad, she has published a number of articles and has contributed chapters to several books, including Teaching Religion and Healing (edited by Barnes and Talamantez, 2006).
-Currently, she is writing a book on The Episcopal Church, Interreligious Relations, and Theologies of Religious Manyness (forthcoming from Peter Lang).
+Religious Manyness (Peter Lang, 2012) and the Faith in the Neighborhood series on America's religious diversity (Seabury).
+A frequent lecturer in the US and abroad, she has published many articles and has contributed chapters to several books, including Teaching Religion and Healing (edited by Barnes and Talamantez, 2006).
 As a consultant, Dr. Mosher's projects have included research on how religious leaders-in-training are taught about religious difference.
 An accomplished musician, her workshops sometimes combine her expertise in interreligious understanding with her training in theology and the arts.